NYCPlanning/ceqr-app/DOCKER.md

 Once inside the container, run the rails migration command `rails generate migration name_of_your_migration`

+**For running the migrations in the Heroku UI:**

+Navigate to the ceqr-app on the Labs Heroku account.
+Select the environment (e.g. staging) that you would like to run the migrations on.
+On the top right of the page, you will see a button that says "More".
+Click on this button and select "Run Console" from the dropdown menu.
+Type `bash` into the console and hit "Run".

+In order to run the migrations: `rails db:migrate`

+If you created a new table and need to populate this table with data after running the migrations:
+`rails db:seed`

 ### Debugging
 You can enter the running rails application by running:
 ```sh